rach-li-2017-7/LotSketcher/README.md

 ```

 The program will:
-1. Create a sample polygon (currently using New York City coordinates as an example)
+1. Use a sample polygon provided in input_polygon.geojson (currently using New York City coordinates as an example)
 2. Ask for input parameters:
-   - Minimum lot size (in square meters)
+   - Minimum lot size (in square feet)
-   - Minimum front line length (in meters)
+   - Minimum front line length (in feet)
-   - Road width (in meters)
+   - Road width (in feet)
 3. Generate a lot sketch
 4. Save the result as a GeoJSON file named `lot_sketch.geojson`